Asian Paints: History

+Corporate structure

+Ownership

-The four families together held the majority shares of the company.
+The families of the four founders (Choksey, Choksi, Dani and Vakil) together held the majority shares of the company.
 But disputes started over the global rights in 1990s when the company expanded beyond India.
-The disputes resulted in Choksey selling their 13.7% shares and exiting in 1997.
-Champaklal died in July 1997 and his son Atul took over.
-After failed collaboration talks with the British company Imperial Chemical Industries, Choksey's shares were mutually bought by the remaining three families and Unit Trust of India.
+Champaklal Choksey died in July 1997 and his son Atul took over.
+After failed collaboration talks with the British company Imperial Chemical Industries, Choksey family's 13.7% shares were mutually bought by the remaining three families and Unit Trust of India.
 As of 2008, the Choksi, Dani and Vakil families hold a share of 47.81%.
+Ashwin Dani, the non-executive director of Asian Paints, died on 28 September 2023 at the age of 79.
+As per the Forbes list of India's 100 richest tycoons, dated 9 October 2024, Dani family is ranked 36th with a net worth of $8.1 billion.